FC

 In addition to completing a Location Agreement with the Location Owner (or authorized agent), the Producer must also complete a Location Shooting Plan Agreement.
 This agreement gets into the finer details of how the location may be used and all guidelines and restrictions related to the use of the location.

-This includes information about: the quantity of crew members; arrival and departure times; parking; craft service; trash; which rooms can be used or not-used; which items can be moved or not-moved; any COVID safety protocols the location may require; and the names/info of the students that location owners should contact during the shooting day.
+This includes information about: the quantity of crew members; arrival and departure times; parking; craft service; trash; which rooms can be used or not-used; which items can be moved or not-moved; any safety protocols the location may require; and the names/info of the students that location owners should contact during the shooting day.

 Sample